Delta Air Lines

 Career Site

-Delta Air Lines serves more than 160 million customers each year.
-With an industry-leading global network, Delta and the Delta Connection carriers offer service to 357 destinations in 67 countries on six continents.
+Delta Air Lines serves nearly 180 million customers each year.
+With an industry-leading global network, Delta and the Delta Connection carriers offer service to 328 destinations in 57 countries on six continents.

 Headquartered in Atlanta, Delta is a founding member of the SkyTeam global alliance.
-Delta participates in the industry's leading trans-Atlantic joint venture with Air France-KLM and Alitalia.
-Including its worldwide alliance partners, Delta offers customers more than 13,000 daily flights, with hubs in Amsterdam, Atlanta, Cincinnati, Detroit, Memphis, Minneapolis-St. Paul, New York-JFK, Paris-Charles de Gaulle, Salt Lake City and Tokyo-Narita.
+Including its worldwide alliance partners, Delta offers customers more than 15,000 daily flights, with key hubs and markets including Amsterdam, Atlanta, Boston, Detroit, Los Angeles, Minneapolis/St. Paul, New York-JFK, New York-LaGuardia, Paris-Charles de Gaulle, Salt Lake City, Seattle and Tokyo-Narita.

 History